Xela3026/yabbr-docs/docs/campaigns/general.md

 ### Send Config

 The final step in most campaigns is to configure the send conditions of the campaign.
-Below is what this menu should look like.
+Below is what this menu will look like.

 <CustomisableImage src="/img/campaign-send-config.png" alt="Campaign Send Config"/>

 #### Sending From

 This drop-down menu is where you select the sender of your campaign.
-This is the contact that your campaign-recipients will receive the campaign from.
-New contacts can be created through [Channels](../category/channels) - either [Virtual Numbers](../channels/virtual-numbers.md) or [Sender IDs](../channels/sender-ids.md) for a mobile number, or [Email](../channels/email.md) for an email address.
+This is the contact that recipients will receive the campaign from.
+New contacts can be created through [Channels](../category/channels).
+They are either [Virtual Numbers](../channels/virtual-numbers.md) or [Sender IDs](../channels/sender-ids.md) for phones, or [Email](../channels/email.md) for an email address.

 #### Messages Per Hour

-This section determines how quickly the campaign will be sent out.
-Messages per hour is the number of contacts in your contact information file the program will send your campaign to in one hour.
-If you select 100, the program will send the campaign to a new contact in your file every 36 seconds.
-If you have 200 contacts in your file and you select a rate of 100/messages/hour, the campaign will be finished being sent out to everyone in 2 hours.
-Simply click on the drop-down menu, and select the rate you desire.
+"Messages Per Hour" determines how quickly the campaign will be distributed.
+It is the number of contacts that will receive the campaign in the span of one hour.
+If you select 100, the program will send the campaign to a new contact in your audience every 36 seconds.
+If you have 200 contacts in your file and you select a rate of 100 messages/hour, the campaign will be finished being sent out to everyone in 2 hours.
+Select an option from the drop-down menu.

 <CustomisableImage src="/img/messages-per-hour.png" alt="Messages Per Hour" width="400"/>

-Alternatively, you can select a 'Custom' amount that doesn't appear in the drop-down, and you can specify it in a text box on the right.
+Alternatively, you can select a 'Custom' amount that doesn't appear in the drop-down.

 <CustomisableImage src="/img/custom-messages-per-hour.png" alt="Custom Messages Per Hour" width="500"/>

 #### Timezone

-This drop-down menu is simply to select the timezone you are using for scheduling in the next section.
+Select the timezone you are using for scheduling the campaign.

 <CustomisableImage src="/img/timezone-campaign.png" alt="Timezone Selection" width="500"/>

 #### Schedule

-This is where you specify when you want your campaign to run and be sent out.
-To do this, you must add time periods in which the program will run and send out your campaign to your contacts.
+This is where you specify when you want your campaign to run and be distributed.
+It works by creating time periods during which the campaign will distribute itself.

 <CustomisableImage src="/img/campaign-schedule.png" alt="Campaign Schedule" width="500"/>

-Here are step by step instructions on how this works:
+Here are step by step instructions for creating these time periods:
 1. Select a desired start time and end time during the day.
 E.g. 12:00pm to 5:30pm.
-This will be referred to as your 'hourly time period' in the following steps.
+This will be referred to as your 'daily time period' in the following steps.

 <CustomisableImage src="/img/campaign-start-time.png" alt="Campaign Start Time" width="300"/>

-2. Select the dates you want your hourly time period to be active for.
-Select a start and end date.
+2. Select the dates you want your daily time period to be active for by choosing a start and end date.
 E.g. 14th of January 2024 to the 18th of January 2024.

 <CustomisableImage src="/img/campaign-start-date.png" alt="Campaign Start Date" width="250"/>

-3. Select the days within the above dates you want your hourly time period to be active for.
+3. Select the days of the week within the given date range when you want your daily time period to be active.
 E.g. Monday, Tuesday, and Wednesday.

 <CustomisableImage src="/img/day-selection-campaign.png" alt="Campaign Day Selection" width="400"/>

-- You can delete selected days by reselecting them in the drop-down menu.
-Selected days will be bolded in the drop-down menu.

-- If no days are selected, it will select 'Daily' by default, in which your hourly time period will run everyday within the dates.
+- If no days are selected, it will select 'Daily' by default, in which case your daily time period will run everyday within the date range.

-- Otherwise, you can select the checkbox 'Restrict sending times to today' so your hourly time period only runs once today.
+- You can select the checkbox 'Restrict sending times to today' so your daily time period runs only today.

-- If no dates are selected in the step 2, the campaign will just run during the days selected in step 3 until every contact has been contacted.
+- If no dates are selected for your schedule, the campaign will just run during the days you selected in step 3 until everyone has received the campaign.

 4. Click the <Tag colour="#FFFFFF" borderColour="#d8dde1" fontColour="#1582d8">+</Tag> button next to the schedule to add this entire time period into the campaign's run times.
+You can add multiple time periods.
 Remove a time period with the 'X' on the far right of the time period's label.

 <CustomisableImage src="/img/campaign-remove-date.png" alt="Campaign Remove/Add Date"/>

 ###### Summary

-To create a new time period, select dates during the year, days during the dates, and a time during the days.
-Add this to your campaign's schedule.
-The program will send out the campaign during this time period and all other time periods you have added.
+A time period specifies a sending schedule across a set of dates, during specific days of the week, and only during specific times of the day.
+The campaign schedule consists of one or more of these time periods.
+The campaign will only be distributed during its allocated schedule.

-Below is what an example campaign schedule could look like.
-Every weekend from the 15th of January 2024 to the 29th of January 2024, from 12pm to 3pm, the campaign will be sent out to new contacts in the file at a rate of 100 contacts every hour, from a mobile number named 'Demo'.
+Below is an example send config.
+Every weekend from the 15th of January 2024 to the 29th of January 2024, from 12pm to 3pm, the campaign will be distributed to new contacts in the file at a rate of 100 contacts every hour, from a mobile number named 'Demo'.
 If there were 1200 contacts, this schedule would send out the campaign to the first half of the contacts on the first weekend, and then the second half of the contacts on the second weekend.

 <CustomisableImage src="/img/example-campaign-schedule.png" alt="Example Campaign Schedule"/>

-Finally, to create this campaign, click on the <Tag colour="#1582d8" borderColour="#1582d8" fontColour="#FFFFFF">Create and Review</Tag> button in the top right.
+Finally, click <Tag colour="#1582d8" borderColour="#1582d8" fontColour="#FFFFFF">Create and Review</Tag>.

 <CustomisableImage src="/img/create-and-review-campaign.png" alt="Create and Review Campaign"/>